 What is the importance of calculating Expected Cost in financial planning?

-Calculating Expected Cost is crucial in financial planning as it helps businesses and individuals estimate the potential expenses associated with different projects or investments.
-This calculation allows for more informed decision-making by quantifying the financial risk and helping to set aside appropriate budgets to cover potential costs.
+Calculating Expected Cost is useful in financial planning because it helps businesses and individuals estimate potential expenses associated with uncertain events (risk).
+This supports more informed decision-making by quantifying risk in dollar terms and helping to set aside appropriate budgets to cover potential costs.

 Can Expected Cost calculations be applied to personal finance?

-Yes, Expected Cost calculations can be applied to personal finance.
-Individuals can use this calculation to estimate potential costs of personal projects, investments, or purchases by considering the maximum cost and the probability of incurring that cost.
+Yes.
+Individuals can use expected-cost (expected value) calculations to estimate potential costs of personal projects, investments, or purchases by considering the cost impact and the probability of incurring that cost.
 This can help in budgeting and saving for future expenses.

 How does the probability of cost affect the Expected Cost?